SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 wait for a predefined period and then again recheck it.
 This is then executed with a loop with a predetermined time-out terminating the loop if the element isn't found.

-Let's consider a page which brings a link (link=ajaxLink) on click of a button on page (without refreshing the page)  This could be handled by Selenium using a *for* loop.
+Let's consider a page which brings a link (link=ajaxLink) on click of a button on page (without refreshing the page).
+This could be handled by Selenium using a *for* loop.

 .. code-block:: java